CharlesCarley/HackComputer/README.md

 ## Extra Tools

+### Parse Tree Visual

 The syntax analyzer has the extra option to output the parse tree in `.dot` format.
 The dot program is part of the graphviz tool-set.

 - https://graphviz.org/

 ![Dia02](Test/Jack/Test10.svg)

+### GRM files

-The grammar files are for the most part, reference files only.
-They do not use any of code generation features of the Gold Parsing Engine, but they were initially written and tested with the Gold tool-set.
+The grammar files are for the most part reference only.
+They do not use any of the code generation features of the Gold Parsing Engine, but they were initially written and tested with the tool-set.

-Correct me if I'm wrong but I believe it's a dead project, which is a shame because it's an awesome tool-set to quickly throw together and test grammars.
+I believe it is a dead project, which is a shame because it is an awesome tool-set to `quickly` throw together and test grammars.

 - http://www.goldparser.org/